 - A. All clients served must be restricted to the following eligibility categories: - 1.
-Children and families who have substantiated cases of abuse and/or neglect and will likely develop into an open case with IA or CHINS status. - a) Given that the children have not been removed from their caregivers. - 2.
-Children and their families which have an Informal Adjustment (IA) or the children have the status of CHINS. - a) Given that the children have not been removed from the family targeted for preservation. - B. Children who are not living with the targeted caregiver(s) for Family Preservation are ineligible for Family Preservation services. - 1.
+Children and families who have substantiated cases of abuse and/or neglect and will likely develop into an open case with IA or CHINS status. - a) Given that the children have not been removed from their caregivers during the life of the current IA or CHINS case. - 2.
+Children and their families which have an Informal Adjustment (IA) or the children have the status of CHINS. - a) Given that the children have not been removed from the family targeted for preservation during the life of the current IA or CHINS case. - B. Children who are not living with the targeted caregiver(s) for Family Preservation are ineligible for Family Preservation services. - 1.
 If the child(ren) is in foster care or otherwise removed from the targeted caregiver(s), the child(ren) is not eligible for Family Preservation services.